jdthorpe/LifeTable/readme.md

  - disease diagnoses and competing risks, such as:
  - total deaths or deaths from other causes
  - risk altering behaviors
- - estimates of hazard ratios for risk altering behaviors obtained from longitudinal studies analyzed with the Cox PH model

-in order to generate accurate estimates on the efficacy of risk modifying interventions on incidence, survival, and (age conditional) life expectancy.
+together with estimates of hazard ratios for risk altering behaviors obtained from longitudinal studies analyzed with the Cox PH model in order to generate accurate estimates on the efficacy of risk modifying interventions on incidence, survival, and (age conditional) life expectancy.

 ## Getting Started